cloudnative-pg/cloudnative-pg/docs/src/storage.md

 !!!
 Warning
-    With static provisioning, it is your responsibility to ensure that, based on the affinity rules of your cluster, Postgres pods can be correctly scheduled by Kubernetes where a previously provisioned volume exists.
-Make sure you check for any `Pending` pod after you have deployed the cluster, and investigate why this is happening.
+    With static provisioning, it is your responsibility to ensure that, based on the affinity rules of your cluster, Postgres pods can be correctly scheduled by Kubernetes where a pre-provisioned volume exists.
+Make sure you check for any pods stuck in `Pending` after you have deployed the cluster, and if the condition persists investigate why this is happening.